hakyimlab/MetaXcan/README.md

 The example command parameters mean:

+* *--weight_db_path* Path to tissue transriptome model
+* *--covariance* Path to file containing covariance information.
+This covariance should have information related to the tissue transcriptome model.
+* *--gwas_folder* Folder containing GWAS summary statistics data.
+* *--gwas_file_pattern* This option allows the program to select which files from the input to use based on their name.
+...This allows to ignore several support files that might be generated at your GWAS analysis, such as plink logs.
 * *--beta_column* Tells the program the name of a column containing -phenotype beta data for each SNP- in the input GWAS files.
 * *--pvalue_column* Tells the program the name of a column containing -PValue for each SNP- in the input GWAS files.
 * *--compressed* This options tells that the input files are in gzip compressed form.
-* *--gwas_folder* Folder containing GWAS summary statistics data.
-* *--gwas_file_pattern* This option allows the program to select which files from the input to use based on their name.
-...This allows to ignore several support files that might be generated at your GWAS analysis, such as plink logs.
 * *--output_file* Path where results will be saved to.

 MetaXcan supports a large amount of command line parameters.
 Check the documentation for those that work best for your data.